RobertTalbert/calculus/201-Modules-LearningObjectives.md

 - Module 0: Onboarding and technology competency
   - No text; just tasks to complete for startup
 - Module 1: How do we find the speed of a moving object?
-  - Text: 1.1, 1.2
+(1.1, 1.2)
 - Module 2: What is the derivative of a function?
-  - Text: 1.3, 1.4
+(1.3, 1.4)
 - Module 3: What does a derivative tell us about a function?
-  - Text: 1.5, 1.6, 1.7, 1.8
+(1.5, 1.6, 1.7, 1.8)
 - Module 4: How do we efficiently compute derivatives of basic functions?
-  - Text: 2.1, 2.2
+(2.1, 2.2)
 - Module 5: How do we compute derivatives of products and quotients?
-  - Text: 2.3, 2.4
+(2.3, 2.4)
 - Module 6: How do we compute derivatives of composites and other functions?
-  - Text: 2.5, 2.6
+(2.5, 2.6)
 - Module 7: How are derivatives used to learn how things behave?
-  - Text: 3.1, 3.3
+(3.1, 3.3)
 - Module 8: How are derivatives used to find the best way to do something?
-  - Text: 3.4
+(3.4)
 - Module 9: How are derivatives used to find how fast something is changing?
-  - Text: 2.7, 3.5
+(2.7, 3.5)
 - Module 10: How do we find how far a moving object has traveled?
-  - Text: 4.1, 4.2
+(4.1, 4.2)
 - Module 11: What is the definite integral of a function?
-  - Text: 4.3, 4.4
+(4.3, 4.4)
 - Module 12: How are derivatives and integrals related?
-  - Text: 4.4
+(4.4)

 ## Learning Targets